-Fundraising continues for our Education and Recreation Center which will include our schools designed to provide the highest quality, most appropriate educational environment to meet the needs of our students.
-Cunningham’s schools serve students who need intensive special education services as well as therapeutic treatment for their emotional and behavioral challenges.
+Fundraising continues for our Noel Education Center (NEC) (formerly the Education and Recreation Center) which includes the Gerber Education Program and the CIRCLE Education Program - both designed to provide the highest quality, most appropriate educational environment to meet the needs of our students.
+Cunningham serves students who need intensive special education services as well as therapeutic treatment for their emotional and behavioral challenges.
 Through exemplary programs and services, our youth develop the learning and coping skills needed to be successful in public schools.

-Thank you to all who have invested in our students through the ERC project.
+Thank you to all who have invested in our students through this project.
 View our list of donors!

 Through our Naming Opportunities, honorees will be acknowledged through signage that will act as a daily reminder to our students and staff that a community of people supports them in their journey towards success.

-See a list of rooms within the ERC that are available to be named in honor or memory of someone special.
+See a list of rooms within the NEC that are available to be named in honor or memory of someone special.

 You can help youth like Jonathon